-"You're kind of an honorary girl," my client told me near the end of our 34-month professional relationship, a comment (compliment) I cherish.
+"You're kind of an honorary girl," my client told me near the end of our 34-month professional relationship, a compliment I cherish.

 At my first agency, I was assigned a handful of accounts to manage.
 One of them was Women's Healthcare Associates, an OB/GYN conglomerate in the Portland, Oregon area.
 I retained the account even after moving to New York and transitioning to contract work.
-I think my president considered it my baby.
+My old president considered it my baby.

-Women's Healthcare Associates, or WHALLC, was a Portland institution, which is also to say: behind-the-times.
-We launched their Facebook page and then spent months wrangling with their legal department for permission to post more than just Mayo Clinic links.
-They finally caved, and I slowly transformed the sterile, clinical brand voice into a warm (if occasionally irreverent) and empowering tone, celebrating womanhood, health, and, most of all, babies.
-We increased our fan base by 600% in the fifth month with a "Cute-As-a-Button Photo Contest," incentivizing local moms to enter and vote with a Mother's Day spa package prize.
-The sheer cheese.
-But: It worked, and the community stuck, suddenly vibrant and excited to respond to all of our posts about cloth diaper brands, new midwives, and health advice.
+Women's Healthcare Associates (WHA) was a Portland institution, which is also to say behind-the-times.
+I launched their Facebook page and then spent months wrangling with their legal department for permission to post more than just Mayo Clinic links.
+After gaining buy-in, I slowly transformed the clinical brand voice into a warm and empowering tone, celebrating womanhood, health, and, most of all, babies.
+I increased WHA's fan base by 600% in the fifth month with a "Cute-As-a-Button Photo Contest," incentivizing local moms to enter and vote, offering a Mother's Day spa package prize.
+It worked, and the community stuck, suddenly vibrant and engaged with each other's and WHA's posts about cloth diaper brands, new midwives, and health advice.

 - Overhauled their blog to optimize graphics and copy for Pinterest, which they launched to increase web traffic.

 - Grew the fan base from 0 to 7,800.

 - Developed and ran contests for local moms, grandmothers, and healthy Portland women.

 - Wrote dozens of blog posts relating to women's health, including what the client referred to as a "birth control manifesto."

 - Worked around the absence of a style guide or persona development.